hamzakhan663/CODSOFT/README.md

 ## To-Do list

-This is a simple application that allows users input, update, and delete tasks when done.
+This is a simple application that helps users manage and organize their tasks efficiently by allowing them create, update, and track their to-do lists.

 ### Installation